IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 ### From Milestone 1 to Demo Day

+Given that in the first phase of the project, we switched from specific task allocation (each task to one person only) to a joint effort on all tasks, it may seem counterintuitive to switch back to specific task allocation in the second phase.
+But this is what we will try to do:)
+The reason is that the project is a bit more advanced, and we already got some general knowledge about the subject to help us accomplish later tasks even if previous tasks are not completed yet.
+Also specific task allocation present some benefits where we can work more autonomously instead of having to chat continuously with others about what we are doing.
+And it is more satisfying to accomplish a whole task for each member of the team.

 The tentative plan for task allocation until project completions are as follow:

 * Collective tasks: